- Posted in All University

 In the segment, Cecily refers to the three images “our prized possession.”
 Gammon says one of the three photos of Einstein standing alone in his academic regalia before the Commencement ceremony is rare because it was signed by Einstein.
 Martin Gammon called the photos “fascinating” because it speaks to Einstein’s unrecognized — until most recently — interest in civil rights.

-Gammon points out Lincoln University’s history as the first degree-granting historically black college with distinguished students such as Langston Hughes, Thurgood Marshall, Cab Calloway.
+Gammon points out Lincoln University’s history as the first degree-granting historically black college with distinguished students such as Langston Hughes, Thurgood Marshall, and Cabell Calloway Jr., father to jazz singer Cab Calloway.

 Cecily says later in the segment that her husband told her that Einstein started off his remarks by saying “I do not need another honorary degree.
 I have other concerns,” referring to the fact that at this time in his life, Einstein was hesitant about doing any honorary doctorates or any presentations at universities because of his ill health.